Arche Resonance Theory

 10.3 Compossibility as a Structural Condition

-Equivalently, a configuration is compossible if and only if it has no zero eigenvalue in the subspace spanned by the mutually interfering expressions, excluding the one zero eigenvalue that corresponds to the total balance condition of the Archeos itself, which must always be present as a structural necessity.
-That one zero mode is not a failure of compossibility.
-It is the signature of the Archeos's defining balance, manifesting within every configuration as a consequence of the completeness condition established in Section 9.
+Equivalently, the configuration must have no zero eigenvalue in the subspace spanned by the mutually interfering expressions, except for the single zero mode belonging to the total balance of the Archeos itself.
+That zero mode is not failure.
+It is the signature of the encompassing zero-sum condition.

 10.4 What Compossibility Requires